-Accredited Nursing Schools in Kentucky – Information & Rankings for 2020
+10 Best Nursing Schools in Kentucky – 2023 Rankings

 Kentucky is one of the states that’s actually anticipating a surplus of nurses.
 If a 2014 report issued by the U.S. Department of Health and Human Services proves to be correct, then the nursing surplus in the Bluegrass State should amount to more than 16,000 by 2025.
 One reason for this is that the average age of nurses in Kentucky is only 40, which means that there won’t be a huge retirement-associated exodus any time soon.
 That doesn’t mean that graduates of accredited nursing schools in Kentucky will be struggling to find jobs, though.
 Larger Kentucky hospitals typically have a nursing position vacancy rate between 10 and 40 percent, and that shortage is particularly acute in critical care units.
 Hospitals are offering incentives like signing bonuses and student loan repayments in order to recruit and retain nurses.